salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 * Google offers a <a href="https://cloud.google.com/pubsub/docs" target="_blank">Pub/Sub</a> service.
 * AWS has <a href="https://aws.amazon.com/sqs/" target="_blank">Simple Queue Service (SQS)</a> and <a href="https://aws.amazon.com/sns"target="_blank">Simple Notification Service (SNS)</a>.

-And in the open source world we have <a href="https://www.rabbitmq.com/" target="_blank">RabbitMQ</a> which is also made available in cloud as managed clusters by <a href="https://www.cloudamqp.com/" target="_blank">CloudAMQP</a>.
+And in the open source world we have <a href="https://www.rabbitmq.com/" target="_blank">RabbitMQ</a> which is also made available in the cloud as managed clusters by <a href="https://www.cloudamqp.com/" target="_blank">CloudAMQP</a>.

 Over the last few months, I have been playing with a number of services that Microsoft groups together as <a href="https://azure.microsoft.com/en-us/resources/azure-integration-services/" target="_blank">Azure Integration Services</a>.
 This time around I decided to look into ways to interact with these services using the SDKs provided by Microsoft.
 In this post, I'll show how easy it is to integrate a .NET application with Azure Service Bus.

-Currently there are at least two Service Bus SDKs available as NuGet packages:
+Currently there are two Service Bus SDKs for .NET available as NuGet packages:

-* <a href="https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/" _target="blank">Microsoft.Azure.ServiceBus</a> which seems to have been released in 2017 and is at version 4.1.3 at the time of this writing.
+* <a href="https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/" _target="blank">Microsoft.Azure.ServiceBus</a> which seems to have been released in 2017 and is at version 4.1.3 at the time of writing.

-* <a href="https://www.nuget.org/packages/Azure.Messaging.ServiceBus/" _target="blank">Azure.Messaging.ServiceBus</a> which looks like a much recent project kicked off in 2020 and is more active on <a href="https://github.com/Azure/azure-sdk-for-net/tree/Azure.Messaging.ServiceBus_7.0.0-preview.6/sdk/servicebus" _target="blank">GitHub</a>.
+* <a href="https://www.nuget.org/packages/Azure.Messaging.ServiceBus/" _target="blank">Azure.Messaging.ServiceBus</a> which looks like a much more recent project kicked off in 2020, and is more active on <a href="https://github.com/Azure/azure-sdk-for-net/tree/Azure.Messaging.ServiceBus_7.0.0-preview.6/sdk/servicebus" _target="blank">GitHub</a>.
 At the time of this writing it is still in preview.

-For my first foray into world of Azure SDKs I decided to use the older version of the Service Bus SDK, given that the new one is still in preview.
+For my first foray into the world of Azure SDKs I decided to use the older version of the Service Bus SDK, given that the new one is still in preview.
 I document the steps below, and you will need an Azure subscription with a Service Bus Namespace and preferably a few Queues and Topics if you want to follow along.

 ## Setting up the project